 Benefits of key element design

-The key element approach is fundamentally different from the tying approach and the notional removal approach.
-Both the tying approach and the notional removal approach are focused on limiting the spread of damage, or collapse, following an event that has caused a supporting element to be damaged.
+The key element approach is fundamentally different from the tying approach and the notional removal approach, both of which are focused on limiting the spread of damage, or collapse, following an event that has caused a supporting element to be damaged.
 In contrast, the key element approach is focused on preventing the supporting element being damaged (to an extent that it can not provide the required support) following an accidental event and thus preventing excessive failure.

 The requirements of key element design as defined in A.8 of BS EN 1991-1-7 are given below.

 - Key elements should be capable of sustaining an accidental design action of Ad applied in horizontal and vertical directions (in one direction at a time) to the member and any attached components

 - The recommended value of Ad for building structures is 34 kN/m²